The Merchant Princes: The Hidden Family

-Both to research the hidden family, as well as to build her own personal base of power separate from the alternative of marrying a Clan noble and throwing herself under his faction's protection, most of the book concerns Miriam's efforts in New Britain.
+Most of the book concerns Miriam's efforts in New Britain, both to research the hidden family as well as to build her own personal base of power separate from the alternative of marrying a Clan noble and throwing herself under his faction's protection.
 Miriam gained access to it via taking a New Britain locket off one of the hidden assassins who attacked her at the end of The Family Trade.
-There, she ships gold – tightly regulated under mercantilist beliefs that the government requires a large supply of bullion – and allies with the Levellers, dissidents from the Royal government who demand something like the rights secured in the American Revolution in Miriam's world.
+There, she ships gold – tightly regulated under the mercantilist belief that the government requires a large supply of bullion – and allies with the Levellers, dissidents from the Royal government who demand something like the rights secured in the American Revolution in Miriam's world.
 Erasmus Burgeson, a Leveller quartermaster and pawnshop owner, helps set Miriam up with false identity papers, and Miriam moves on to her next money-making plan.
 After shipping gold to get some initial funds, she will instead ship ideas.
-She buys a business and begins to take old patents from the 1900s–1950s unfamiliar to New Britain there, and sell rights to the ideas.
+She buys a business and begins to take to New Britain old patents from the 1900s–1950s unfamiliar there, and sell rights to the ideas.

 Publishers Weekly in their review said "Stross continues to mix high and low tech in amusing and surprising ways.
 However, while giving a gritty SF portrait of the marvels of modern market economics and correcting the too pretty portrait of too many medieval fantasy lands, he sometimes overlooks the realities that constrain both.
 Still, less historically minded readers can lose themselves in Miriam's attempts to survive the Clan's equally dangerous high-stakes business and social games.
 Stross weaves a tale worthy of Robert Ludlum or Dan Brown."
 Roland Green reviewing the book for Booklist compared it to the early novels in Roger Zelazny's Amber series.
 The Hidden Family was a finalist for the 2006 Prometheus Award.